 Values and Practices

-In the immediate quote above, if you were to follow the "read more here" link on the original site, you'd be taken to another webpage called Values and Practices.4 I'll summarize it for you.
-It mentions living by the Great Commandment to love God and love your neighbor--good stuff.
-It states that the gospel is to be centered on Jesus and His message of the kingdom of God--unfortunately, it does not define what the gospel is.
-It says that Emergent Village affirms the historic Christian faith, but it does not articulate what that faith is (how can it without a statement of faith?).
-It says that they "embrace many historic spiritual practices, including prayer, meditation, contemplation, study, solitude, silence, service, and fellowship, believing that healthy theology cannot be separated from healthy spirituality"--I shudder to think what these "spiritual practices" might mean, especially since I've encountered some pretty bad examples in my research on the Emerging Church.
-The Values and Practices page seeks to "to understand the gospel in terms of Jesus’ radical, profound, and expansive message of the kingdom of God."
-The problem is that it doesn't define the gospel as the death, burial, and resurrection of Jesus as is clearly stated in 1 Cor.
+In the immediate quote above if you were to follow the "read more here" link on the original site, you'd be taken to another webpage called Values and Practices.4 I'll summarize it for you.
+It mentions living by the Great Commandment to love God and love your neighbor - good stuff.
+It states that the gospel is to be centered on Jesus and his message of the kingdom of God - unfortunately, it does not define what the gospel is.
+It says that Emergent Village affirms the historic Christian faith - but it does not articulate what that faith is (how can it without a statement of faith?).
+It says they "embrace many historic spiritual practices, including prayer, meditation, contemplation, study, solitude, silence, service, and fellowship, believing that healthy theology cannot be separated from healthy spirituality" - I shudder to think what these "spiritual practices" might mean, especially since I've encountered some pretty bad examples in my research on the Emerging Church.
+The Values and Practices page seeks to "to understand the gospel in terms of Jesus’ radical, profound, and expansive message of the kingdom of God".
+The problem is it doesn't define the Gospel as the death, burial, and resurrection of Jesus as is clearly stated in 1 Cor.
 15:1-4.
-It admirably advocates that we learn from one another in conversation, but it does not seem to be truly Christ centered in its motivation.
-It advocates making an "annual pilgrimage to an Emergent Village gathering" and to "self-identify with Emergent Village where appropriate."
-Though this isn't wrong in itself, it makes my cult-detection nerve twitch.
+It admirably advocates that we learn from one another in conversation - but it does not seem to be truly Christ-centered in its motivation.
+It advocates making an "annual pilgrimage to an Emergent Village gathering" and to "self-identify with Emergent Village where appropriate" - though this isn't wrong in itself, it makes my cult-detection nerve twitch.

 There is a lot to look at on the Emergent Village Website.
 On the surface it doesn't seem to be that large, but its links lead to other links and other links, ad infinitum.
 So, it has a lot to say.